Stereophonics discography

 Welsh rock band Stereophonics have released thirteen studio albums, one live album, one compilation album, four extended plays (EP), two box sets, forty-nine singles and thirty-nine music videos.
-In the UK, Stereophonics have been awarded six multi-platinum album certifications, one platinum and six gold; one of their singles has been awarded a multi-platinum certification, three platinum, five gold and six silver.
+In the UK, Stereophonics have been awarded six multi-platinum album certifications, one platinum and six gold; three of their singles has been awarded multi-platinum certification, one platinum, six gold and six silver.
 They have sold over 16 million copies worldwide, which includes 9,000,000 albums, (Note: UK combined album sales is based on BPI certifications as of April 2016 for: Word Gets Around, You Gotta Go There to Come Back, Graffiti on the Train, Keep the Village Alive, Decade in the Sun and Live from Dakota – these all equate to 3,200,000.
 Other studio album sales total 4,365,000.)
-7,600,000 singles (Note: UK singles sales is based on BPI certifications only as of June 2025.) and 100,000 video albums, (Note: UK video album sales is based on BPI certifications only as of April 2016.) making them one of the most successful Welsh rock acts.
+9,800,000 singles (Note: UK singles sales is based on BPI certifications only as of August 2026.) and 100,000 video albums, (Note: UK video album sales is based on BPI certifications only as of April 2016.) making them one of the most successful Welsh rock acts.
 The band released their first studio album, Word Gets Around in 1997 which reached number six in the UK Albums Chart.
 With the release of "The Bartender and the Thief" and its album Performance and Cocktails (1999), the band achieved mainstream success within the UK.
 The album was certified 6× platinum and is one of the band's best-selling albums.